Psychiatry Grand Rounds Live Feed

-Grand Rounds will begin promptly at 8:00 am on the date listed.
+Grand Rounds will begin promptly at 12:00 pm on the date listed.
 There is usually a 3-5 minute delay in the live video stream.
-As soon as the stream become available, it will begin playing at the link embedded above.
+As soon as the stream become available, it will begin playing in the window above.
 There is no need to refresh your screen.

 Past Grand Rounds Archived for viewing

 (CME credit is not available for the archived Grand Rounds talks)

 Video playback requires Silverlight